Adipa-G/SPAandWebAPI/README.md

-#Introduction
+# Introduction
-Set of seed applications using different combinations of Angular and Web Api.
-There are 4 different braches for different technology stacks, and those are merged to the master branch as subtrees for ease of browsing.
+Set of seed applications using different SPA frameworks and Web Api.
+There are 5 different braches for different technology stacks, and those are merged to the master branch as subtrees for ease of browsing.

+### React
+* Using React 16.0
+* .Net Core Web API
+* Build script to build API, SPA and to execute tests
+* IdentityServer 4 used to provide OAuth tokens
+* NHibernate as ORM
+* Bootstrap for UI
+* Sass used to create stylesheets and Gulp task for building

+##### How to run
+* Checkout the project
+* Create the databases with the included script
+* Update the config.json connection string
+* Run build.bat file

+##### Development
+* Use VS 2017 to open the solution
+* Use npm run-script build to build typescript
+* Use npm test to run jest tests

 ### Angular4
 * UI with Angular4 (Typescript)